Devil’s Garden

 The infamous death cap mushroom, innocent-looking but lethal.
 The monstrous corpse flower, with a stench to match its name.
 The mandrake, said to scream if uprooted.
 In this deeply insightful and unflinching read, naturalist and conservationist Peter Marren explores the world’s ‘worst’ plants and fungi and the ways they maim, murder and make mischief to get by.

 These species have rich histories, steeped in folklore and superstition, but there are also biological reasons behind why they are the way they are.
-Step into the devil’s garden and discover their stories, amusing as they are unexpected and gripping as they are horrifying.
+Step into the devil’s garden and discover their stories, as amusing as they are unexpected and as gripping as they are horrifying.

 Peter Marren is an award-winning natural-history writer and conservationist.
 A wildlife polymath, his writings extend from journalism, obituaries, book reviews and opinion pieces to humour and news summaries for the likes of Whitaker’s Almanack.
 He was a regular contributor to British Wildlife magazine for 33 years and is the author of more than 20 books, including Bugs Britannica, Chasing the Ghost, After They’re Gone, and Mushrooms and Rare Plants in the British Wildlife Collection series.